-Sgt Matiu Ratana murder: Louis De Zoysa will never be freed
+Sgt Matiu Ratana shooting: Killer Louis De Zoysa will never be freed

 - Published

-A man has been been sentenced to a whole-life prison term for murdering Metropolitan Police sergeant Matiu Ratana at a custody centre in London.
+A man has been been sentenced to a whole-life prison term for murdering Met Police sergeant Matiu Ratana.

-Sgt Ratana, 54, was shot in the chest and leg by Louis De Zoysa at Croydon custody centre on 25 September 2020.
+Sgt Ratana, 54, was shot in the chest and leg at Croydon custody centre by Louis De Zoysa, who had smuggled an antique gun into the building following his arrest on 25 September 2020.

-De Zoysa, 26, had been arrested earlier that day and smuggled an antique gun into the building.

 He was found guilty of murder, having claimed diminished responsibility.

+Sgt Ratana's partner Su Bushby said her grief was "tormenting" and spoke of an "intense" feeling of emptiness.

+De Zoysa, 26, of Banstead, Surrey, shot himself after the attack and was left with brain damage.

-De Zoysa, of Banstead, Surrey, remained impassive as the whole-life order was handed down.
+The defendant, who communicated in court using a whiteboard, remained impassive as the whole-life order was handed down.

 Sentencing at Northampton Crown Court, Mr Justice Jeremy Johnson said De Zoysa's autism and the impact on his family were not sufficient mitigating factors for a lesser term.